infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Yes.
 If you don't use PPPoE or another tunneling protocol, you can remove the line `option mtu_fix 1` in `/etc/config/firewall` to squeeze out another 20-30Mbps.

 ## Changelog
+- 2018-05-27
+  - Patches updated
+  - Use wolfssl for hostapd
+  - Replaced dnsmasq with dnsmasq-full
+  - Switched to binutils 2.30
+  - Upstream updates

 - 2017-12-08
   - Fixed compilation issues (odhcpd-ipv6only was "magically" added by upstream updates and caused conflicts)
   - Added rfkill support (might fix 5GHz issues, credits to @cliobrando)